ironcore-dev/ironcore/docs/development/documentation.md

 # Documentation Setup

 The documentation of the [onmetal-api](https://github.com/onmetal/onmetal-api) project is written primarily using Markdown.
-All documentation related content can be found in the `/docs` folder and new content should also be added there.
+All documentation related content can be found in the `/docs` folder.
+New content  also should be added there.
-[MkDocs](https://www.mkdocs.org/) and [MkDocs Material](https://squidfunk.github.io/mkdocs-material/) is then used to render the contents of the `/docs` folder to have a more user-friendly experience when browsing the projects' documentation.
+[MkDocs](https://www.mkdocs.org/) and [MkDocs Material](https://squidfunk.github.io/mkdocs-material/) are then used to  render the contents of the `/docs` folder to have a more user-friendly experience when browsing the projects' documentation.

 > Note:  One exception to the [common contribution process](/development/contribution/#steps-to-contribute) builds  the `docs/api-reference` folder.
 The folder contains auto-generated CRD reference documentation of the project,  no _manual_ contributions should be applied as they will be overwritten in the next generation step.